NG-NEST/ng-nest/lib/ng-nest/ui/tree-file/docs/readme.en_US.md

 ---
-label: 'TreeFile 树形文件'
+label: 'TreeFile'
 category: 'Data'
 ---

-# TreeFile 树形文件
+# TreeFile

-树形目录展示文件内容。
+The tree directory displays the file contents.

 ## Used alone